 - More information is available on the Department of Work and Pensions website.

-- Find Easy Read guides about finding a job, going for an interview and starting work.
+- Finding a job or work experience - easy read guidance about finding a job, going for an interview and starting work.

 Disability employment advisers